Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 ### Creating the TodoListWebApp Project

-1. In Visual Studio 2013, create a new ASP.Net MVC web application with Authentication set to No Authentication.
+1. In Visual Studio 2013, create a new ASP.Net MVC web application called TodoListWebApp with Authentication set to No Authentication.
 2. Set SSL Enabled to be True.
 Note the SSL URL.
 3. In the project properties, Web properties, set the Project Url to be the SSL URL.
 4. Add the following ASP.Net OWIN middleware NuGets: (NOTE:  For pre-release users, to find these NuGets you must add the AzureADWebStackNightly feed http://www.myget.org/f/azureadwebstacknightly/ for the first two NuGets and the AspNetWebStackNightly feed http://www.myget.org/f/aspnetwebstacknightly/ for the latter three NuGets) Microsoft.IdentityModel.Protocol.Extensions, System.IdentityModel.Tokens.Jwt, Microsoft.Owin.Security.OpenIdConnect, Microsoft.Owin.Security.Cookies, Microsoft.Owin.Host.SystemWeb.